Sophie, Duchess of Edinburgh: Charity work and patronage

 Sophie, who was a Brownie as a child, became the new president of Girlguiding UK in 2003, following the death of Princess Margaret in February 2002, and remained in that position until 2024 when she became the organisation's patron subsequent to the Queen's death in 2022.
-She established the Women in Business Group in 2003 to support the Duke of Edinburgh's Award and reach more young people to help them develop skills that can transform their futures.
-The Countess became president of the Brainwave Centre in 2003, a charity providing therapy for children with developmental delay.
+Sophie established the Women in Business Group in 2003 to support the Duke of Edinburgh's Award and reach more young people to help them develop skills that can transform their futures.
+Sophie became president of the Brainwave Centre in 2003, a charity providing therapy for children with developmental delay.
 In June 2003, she became patron of the Greater London Fund for the Blind, which raises funds for smaller charities for visually impaired people in London.
-In August 2003, the Countess received patronage of the National Autistic Society, passed down from Anne, Princess Royal.
+In August 2003, Sophie received patronage of the National Autistic Society, passed down from Anne, Princess Royal.
 In 2004, she joined St John Ambulance as grand president, and heads the work of St John's County Presidents, who provide a variety of support for their local St John members.
 She was associated with ChildLine for many years, preceding her appointment as their first ever royal patron in 2005.
 In 2006, she lent her support to the Born in Bradford research project, which investigated causes of low birth weight and infant mortality between 2007 and 2010.
 In September 2006, she was appointed an Honorary Fellow of the Royal College of Obstetricians and Gynaecologists.
 In the same year, she became patron of England Hockey.